Surfer dies after shark bite at Sydney beach

 The victim, yet to be identified, was attacked about 100 m (328 ft) from shore while surfing with friends just after 10 a.m. at Long Reef Beach, in the north of the capital of the Australian state of New South Wales, police said.

-He was pulled from the water by other surfers, but had lost too much blood and died at the scene, police inspector Stuart Thomson said.
+He was pulled from the water by other surfers, but had lost too much blood and died at the scene, said police superintendent John Duncan of Sydney’s Northern Beaches unit.

-“He’d suffered catastropic injuries,” Thomson, from Sydney’s Northern Beaches unit, told a televised press conference.
+An experienced surfer, the victim left behind a wife and young daughter, he said.
 Two sections of a surfboard were retrieved and taken for examination, police added.

-It was not yet known what species of shark was responsible for the attack, which prompted Saturday’s beach closures, authorities said.
+It was not yet known what species of shark was responsible for the attack that led to the beach closures, authorities said.
+Lifeguards on jetskis were monitoring the beaches for the shark, the Northern Beaches Council said in a statement.

 The death is the first in a shark attack in Australia’s most populous city since a swimmer killed off a beach in February 2022 became Sydney’s first such fatality since 1963.